“Without the right tools, little is possible. With the right ones, everything is.”

 *Note: This is the first article in the “Monetizing Your Passion Online” series I’m running for the next few weeks.
 Can’t wait to hear what you think!

 For the last two years, people have asked me, almost daily, how to start a blog or begin to make money from a passion over the web.
-And a huge percentage of the goals you all shared last week involved taking the first step in making this happen.
+And a huge percentage of the goals you’ve all shared with me involve taking the first step in making this happen.
 It’s time to provide you all some guidance (just as I was so kindly given over the years).

 Don’t even get me started…